Where Do Travel Nurses Stay? Your Ultimate Housing Guide

 Networking and Recommendations

-You can also tap into GHR’s network.
+You can also tap into GHR’s network and our most frequently asked questions for travel assignments.
 We’ll be able to connect you with travel nurses who have recently worked in the area you are relocating to.
 Your recruiter will be with you every step of the way, ensuring you find safe housing that meets your budget and lifestyle needs.

 3 Considerations for Travel Nurse Housing